 Indicator (e) Maine DOC Policy 6.11.2 (page 7) set forth the requirement that Transgendered individuals are not searched for the purpose of determining genital status.
 "Facility staff shall not search or physically examine a transgender or intersex prisoner or resident for the sole purpose of determining the person's genital status.
 If the person's genital status is unknown, it may be determined by discussing the matter with the prisoner or resident, reviewing medical records, and, if necessary, by a health care provider performing a general physical health assessment that is not viewed by other staff."
-As a sentenced facility the Maine Correctional Center does not receive individuals who were not previously housed in other DOC facilities or county jails.
-As such individuals identifying as transgender at intake for the first time would be rare.
-Intake staff know that strip searches for the purpose of identifying genital status are inappropriate and that they would find out information through interview.
-If the client was resistant in discussing the topic, they would be referred to the medical staff who the resident may be more comfortable in having the conversation.
+As a sentenced facility, the Mountain View Correctional Facility does not receive individuals who were not previously housed in other DOC facilities or county jails.
+As such, individuals identifying as transgender at intake for the first time would be rare.
+Intake staff knew that strip searches to identify genital status were inappropriate and that they would find out information through interviews.
+If the client was resistant to discussing the topic, they would be referred to the medical staff, with whom the resident may be more comfortable.
 Transgender individuals spoken with denied feeling strip searched to figure out their genital status.
 Medical staff confirm that they see all new admissions to the facility and would be able to have these conversations with the individual.
 Agency policy 23.8 Management of Transgender and Intersex Residents further defines how staff should handle searches when individuals disclose their transgender or intersex status.
+"Except as set out below, the security staff conducting or observing the intake unclothed body search shall be of the same gender as the resident's stated gender identity.
+In other words, if the resident identifies as male (whether cisgender male or transgender male), the staff shall be male (whether cisgender male or transgender male), and if the resident identifies as female (whether cisgender female or transgender female), the staff shall be female (whether cisgender female or transgender female).
+3. If a resident who is transgender or intersex requests it, the staff shall be of the opposite gender as the resident's stated gender identity.
+If the resident identifies as gender nonbinary, the staff shall be of the gender (male or female) the resident requests."

 Indicator (f) The Maine Department of Corrections trains all staff to be respectful, professional, and in the least intrusive practice possible for searching residents.
 All DOC staff are trained to routinely use the back of their hand instead of the front when completing pat searches.
-The Maine Criminal Justice Academy provides training specific to working with LGBTI residents, the training talks about communication that is professional and supportive of the resident.
-The training addresses the frequency of trauma in this population, how the facility has a process to determine housing and search preferences through a multi-disciplinary process including the resident's preference for searches.
-Staff understood they should communicate with resident as the complete pat searches.
-No transgender residents reported that they were searched to determine their genital status.
+The Maine Criminal Justice Academy provides training specific to working with LGBTI residents.
+Staff report that the training talks about professional communication that supports the resident.
+The staff interviewed were aware of the frequency of trauma in this population and how the facility has a process to determine housing and search preferences through a multi-disciplinary process, including the resident's preference for searches.
+Staff understood they should communicate with residents as they complete the pat searches to ensure they are not startled.
+There were no transgender or intersex residents to interview to see if they felt they were searched to determine genital status.